Andrew-Robertson10/MIST-4610-Group-Project-2/README.md

 We manipulated the data in the forecast model to forecast starting at 2009 since as we mention later on in analysis, recent data is incomplete.

 ## Analysis and Results
 We found one issue with the data set that we analyzed.
 Less data has been collected or the data is less complete for the more recent years.
-This is causing a dip in recorded data after the mid 2010s.
+This is causing a dip in recorded data after the mid-2010s that is not necessarily representative of the number of meteorites that actually fell during these years.